What Is a Fibroscan or Transient Elastography?

 A FibroScan or Transient elastography is a non-invasive way to reveal any fibrosis(scarring or stiffness) or fatty deposits within the liver.
 It is a quick and simple test that works using ultrasound.

 Preparation for Fibroscan?

 You will lay on your back with your right arm raised above your head.
-A gel will be applied to your skin and the a probe will be placed on the right side of your ribcage.
-The procedure last approximately 15 min.
+A gel will be applied to your skin and then a probe will be placed on the right side of your ribcage.
+The procedure lasts approximately 15 min.

 Once your exam is complete, your physician will review your results to manage your liver health.